At 2,500 sq ft, the unit’s behavior matters more than the label.

 - A smaller unit would run continuously

-A unit with adequate margin will cycle normally and maintain steadier humidity.
+A unit with adequate margin will cycle more normally and maintain steadier humidity.

 Basement Adjustment

-If a portion of the 2,500 sq ft is basement space, assume higher moisture load.
+If part of the 2,500 sq ft is basement space, assume higher moisture load.

 Concrete walls and slabs release moisture slowly.
-Air exchange is typically limited.
+Air exchange is usually limited.
+Cooler basement surfaces can also make the space feel damp even when upstairs rooms feel fine.

 In most basement applications at this size, 70 pints is a practical starting point.